 Building your Pixel’s remarketing audience will help TikTok learn more about who engages with your product or service.
 Just give it some time and let it get to know you, your business and your audiences better before you rush to change ad campaigns.

 With that being said, attribution can be tough on TikTok.
 Initially, we only had single-window attribution, which meant that customers had to click on the ad and check out in the same session to get credit.
-Advanced Matching and using “Developer Mode” to set up your Pixel will allow for 7-day click, 1-day view, but this will not be used by all businesses.
+As a result of recent updates, we're now able to extend click-through attribution up to 28 days, and view-through attribution up to 7 days!

 This underreporting is part of a wider issue in the digital marketing ecosystem.
 We know that today’s path to purchase can’t be simplified to one unanimous process for all shoppers - in fact, we now refer to it as the ‘Messy Hexagon’, rather than the more traditional ‘Sales Funnel’.
 The digital landscape has, and continues, to change the way we shop, and so it’s important to think about the big picture when it comes to developing, tracking and reporting on your marketing activity.